ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 # Embedding The Client App on your Website

-If you're reading this, I'm guessing you want to be able to allow your students (or examinees as we call them) to be able to take examinations directly from your website without having to send them links to [examina.io](https://www.examina.io).
+If you're reading this, I'm guessing you want to be able to allow your students (or examinees as we call them) to be able to take assessments directly from your website without having to send them links to [examina.io](https://www.examina.io).

 Well, you're at the right place, so read on...